What are ClearSonic Booths and Enclosures?

 Vocal Booth Enclosures

 IsoPacs are fantastic for isolating vocals or other instruments.
 The IsoPac E is the largest of the vocal recording booths.
 With plenty of absorptive panels, you can customize the acoustics.
 For a more basic set up, the IsoPac F provides a clear line of site inside of the booth.
 The IsoPac G is small, compact and with absorptive panels for placement around your microphone.
 The IsoPac H allows you to set up a private area for translation, interpretation or voice over applications.
 Each of these IsoPacs come with a lid system and a two-speed fan for air circulation.

 Speaker Cabinet Shields and Enclosures

 Speaker cabinet shields and enclosures help control amplified volume on stage or in the studio, without sacrificing tone.
 The AmpPac 10 is great for small combo amps and with the lid, becomes the AmpPac 11.
-Designed for a 1×12 or 2×12 open back speaker cabinet, the absorption of the AmpPac 20 surrounds the speaker and with a lid it becomes the AmpPac 21.
+Designed for a 1×12 or 2×12 open back speaker cabinet, the sound absorption of the AmpPac 20 surrounds the speaker and with a lid, it becomes the AmpPac 21.
 If you need sound absorption for a four-speaker cabinet, look to the AmpPac 30 or AmpPac 31 (includes lid).
 For a portable set up, you might consider the AmpPac 32 (shield only) or the AmpPac 33 (with absorbers).
-Often used with half stack amplifiers, the AmpPac 40 features a front clear shield with absorption behind the amp or get 360 degrees of absorption with the AmpPac 41.
+Often used with half stack amplifiers, the AmpPac 40 features a front clear shield with sound absorption behind the amp or get 360 degrees of absorption with the AmpPac 41.
 For speakers similar to a Leslie Cabinet, use the AmpPac 50 or the AmpPac 51 (includes lid).